QM Logo

 1. What is QResearch?

-QResearch is a non-profit-making collaboration between the University of Oxford and EMIS (a company which provides computer systems to GP surgeries).
-With the permission of the GP surgery, QResearch takes data from the computer system, sorts it, links it to other medical information centrally held by the NHS, then makes the information available to medical researchers.
+QResearch is a non-profit-making research database hosted by Queen Mary University of London (QMUL) involving GP practices using either Optum or TPP software.
+With the permission of the GP surgery, data are taken from the computer system, sorted, linked to other medical information centrally held by the NHS, then the information is made available to medical researchers.

-Information is taken from the GP computer system about the illnesses people have had and what treatment the doctor gave them.
-Before the information is taken, it is ‘de-identified’, which means it has had all the information which might identify a patient stripped off including the name, address, postcode, date of birth etc. Only coded medical information (such as blood pressure measurements, diagnoses and prescriptions) is extracted.
+Only coded medical information (such as blood pressure measurements, diagnoses and prescriptions) is then stored in the database.
 The free text notes which a GP makes are not included.
 You cannot be identified from this information.

-The information is also linked to information from other sources including hospital, cancer registration, COVID-19 test results (both antibodies and virus), COVID-19 vaccination, blood and transplantation records, congenital abnormalities information, information from the confidential enquiry into maternal deaths, maternity and birth registrations and mortality from ONS census records.
+The information is also linked to information from other sources including hospital, cancer registration, COVID-19 test results (both antibodies and virus), COVID-19 vaccination, blood and transplantation records, congenital abnormalities information, information from the confidential enquiry into maternal deaths, maternity and birth registrations, mortality and occupation from ONS census records.

-The information is supplied from GPs who use the EMIS computer system.
+The information is supplied from GPs who use the EMIS computer systems.
 A sample of approximately 1500 GP practices is used (there are approximately 9,800 practices in the UK overall).
-The database covers a population of over 35 million over the last 25 years.
+The database covers a population of over 35 million people over the last 25 years.

-6. Exactly what information is sent to QResearch?
+1. Exactly what information is stored by QResearch?

-Only coded medical information is sent.
-No personal details about you are ever sent.
-You cannot ever be recognised from the information sent.
-In fact, it would be against the law for personal or recognisable information to be sent.
-The GP computer system allocates your information a unique number but the link between you and that number never leaves your GP’s practice.
+Only coded anonymised medical information is stored in the QResearch database.
+No personal details about you are included.
+The chances you ever be recognised from this data are almost zero.
+You cannot ever be recognised from the information in QResearch.
+The GP computer system allocates your information a unique number which allows your records to be linked together without it identifying you.

-The information is given in the form of tables to researchers who are approved by the QResearch team.
-Approved researchers are employed by UK universities and the team always includes at least one medically qualified doctor.
+A: The information is given in the form of tables to researchers who are approved by the QResearch team based at QMUL.
+Approved researchers are employed by UK universities and the research team always includes at least one medically qualified doctor.
 No personal information (your name, address etc.) can be given to the researchers because QResearch does not have this information.

-QResearch is managed by the Chief Medical Officer of EMIS Health – the company that supplies your GP with their computers – and Julia Hippisley-Cox, who is Professor of Clinical Epidemiology and General Practice at the University of Oxford.
-QResearch has a Management Board as well as an Advisory Board and Science Committee made up of medical professionals and patient representatives.
+QResearch is managed by the Chief Medical Officer of EMIS – the company that supplies your GP with their computers – and Julia Hippisley-Cox, who is a Professor of Epidemiology and Predictive Medicine at QMUL.
+QResearch has an Advisory Board made up of medical professionals and patient representatives.
 The Advisory Board ensures that the system is run ethically and is accountable.

 QResearch uses a cost recovery-based costing model to attribute the actual cost of providing QResearch data access between users according to the size and scale of their project.
 The cost of using QResearch includes: